olga-sorokoletova/Security-Mitigations/README.md

 # Security Committments and Mitigations by providers of general-purpose AI models with Systemic Risk
-Based General-Purpose AI Code of Practice.
+Based on General-Purpose AI Code of Practice.

 ## What kind of security-related systemic risks we consider:
 - Possession of the unreleased weights,